Skip to content

 Injecting Classes, IDs, and Attributes

-You can use the brace format to specify classes and IDs.
-The first provided class is always used as the language class.
-IDs (#id) can also be inserted as well.
+You can use the brace format to specify classes and IDs where IDs use the form #id and classes use the form .class.
 Arbitrary attributes in the form key="value" can be inserted as well if the attr_list extension is enabled, but when using Pygments, only key="value" attributes that start with the data- prefix will be recognized, all others will be treated as options for Pygments and will be rejected if not valid.

 Injecting Classes